datajoint/datajoint-tutorial-original/beginner/building-first-pipeline/matlab/first-table.rst

 Creating the table in the data pipeline
 ---------------------------------------

 Calling the ``Mouse`` class for the first time creates the corresponding table in the database server.
 DataJoint displays the SQL code used to create the table.

 .. code-block:: matlab

+   >> tutorial.Mouse

    ans =

    <SQL>
-   CREATE TABLE `tutorial`.`mouse2` (
+   CREATE TABLE `tutorial`.`mouse` (
    `mouse_id` int                   NOT NULL COMMENT "unique
    mouse id",
    `dob` date                       NOT NULL COMMENT "mouse date